-The Z command can be used in the phrase screen.
+The Z command can be used in the phrase and table screens.
 It repeats the last non-Z command issued in a phrase in the current channel, using the then used command value added with a random number between 0 and the given Z command value.